How do you get better from social anxiety?

 To tell or not to tell?

-Coping with social anxiety on your own is a big strain on emotional health.
-Even though it can be daunting or difficult, telling another person is often a helpful first step.
+Coping with social anxiety on your own is a big strain on mental and emotional health.
+Even though it can be daunting or difficult, telling a trusted person is often a helpful first step.
 Please see our page on talking to friends or family (it includes some other contact points if you have very limited family or friends) and our page to tell or not tell.

 Meeting new people